algogz/questions/quizlet/md/pca-wjscott-04.md

 </p></details><hr>

-### Question 19
+### QUESTION 19 (dwtdpssott)

 Dress4Win wants to do penetration security scanning on the test and development environments deployed to the cloud.
 The scanning should be performed from an end user perspective as much as possible.
 How should they conduct the penetration testing?

-•
-Notify Google to begin conducting regular penetration security scanning on behalf of Dress4Win.
+- Notify Google to begin conducting regular penetration security scanning on behalf of Dress4Win.
-•
-Deploy the security scanners into the cloud environments and conduct penetration testing within each environment.
+- Deploy the security scanners into the cloud environments and conduct penetration testing within each environment.
-•
-Use the on-premises scanners to conduct penetration testing on the cloud environments routing traffic over the VPN.
+- Use the on-premises scanners to conduct penetration testing on the cloud environments routing traffic over the VPN.
-•
-Use the on-premises scanners to conduct penetration testing on the cloud environments routing traffic over the public internet.
+- Use the on-premises scanners to conduct penetration testing on the cloud environments routing traffic over the public internet.

 <details><summary>Answer:</summary><p>